reeddunkle/Codjo/Talking_Points/Style_Reminders.md

 # _Style_

 I've made a lot of similar style suggestions during the code reviews.
 When someone says "Make this code more readable," it sounds like a good thing to do and I'll nod along with them.
-But practically I'd rather see concrete examples of what they mean, and so I thought I'd document some of the examples we've gone over.
+But practically I'd rather hear about and see concrete examples, so I thought I'd document what we've talked about, and show examples of the refactoring we've done.

 **I believe that code should be as predictable as possible.**

-Everything I've suggested works toward that goal.
-Here are some specific examples of refactoring we did to reduce the code and make it more readable.
+Everything that I've said during the code reviews works towards this goal.
+First I'll reiterate what I've said about spacing and logic in regards to code style, and then I'll show some specific examples of refactoring we did.

 Spacing
 ----